Terry Cousin: College career

 Cousin finished his collegiate career with 203 tackles and five interceptions for the University of South Carolina Gamecocks.

 Professional career

 Cousin was signed as a free agent in 1997 by the Chicago Bears.
 He played for the Atlanta Falcons, Miami Dolphins, Carolina Panthers, New York Giants and Jacksonville Jaguars.

+In a 1998 game against the Minnesota Vikings, Cousin was covering Cris Carter (then in his 12th year) when the receiver told the cornerback, "When you get on your knees tonight, pray!
+Pray you can play as long as me!"
+Cousin would end up playing 12 seasons.

 On May 22, 2008, Cousin was signed by the Cleveland Browns, then on February 9, 2009, he was released by the Browns.